-- A brief explanation is required for all answers except "No Impact" answers that are adequately supported by the information sources a lead agency cites in the parentheses following each question.
-A "No Impact" answer is adequately supported if the referenced information sources show that the impact simply does not apply to projects like the one involved (e.g., the project falls outside a fault rupture zone).
-A "No Impact" answer should be explained where it is based on project-specific factors as well as general standards (e.g., the project will not expose sensitive receptors to pollutants, based on a project-specific screening analysis). - All answers must take account of the whole action involved, including off-site as well as on-site, cumulative as well as project-level, indirect as 2) well as direct, and construction as well as operational impacts. - For the purposes of this checklist, "prior EIR" means the environmental impact report certified for a planning level decision, as supplemented by 3) any subsequent or supplemental environmental impact reports, negative declarations, or addenda to those documents.
+- 2) All answers must take account of the whole action involved, including off-site as well as on-site, cumulative as well as project-level, indirect as well as direct, and construction as well as operational impacts. - For the purposes of this checklist, "prior EIR" means the environmental impact report certified for a planning level decision, as supplemented by any subsequent or supplemental environmental impact reports, negative declarations, or addenda to those documents.
 "Planning level decision" means the enactment or amendment of a general plan, community plan, specific plan, or zoning code.
-(Section 15183.3(e).) - Once the lead agency has determined that a particular physical impact may occur as a result of an infill project, then the checklist answers must indicate whether that impact has already been analyzed in a prior EIR.
+(Section 15183.3(e).) - 4) Once the lead agency has determined that a particular physical impact may occur as a result of an infill project, then the checklist answers must indicate whether that impact has already been analyzed in a prior EIR.
 If the effect of the infill project is not more significant than what has already been analyzed, that effect of the infill project is not subject to CEQA.
 The brief explanation accompanying this determination should include page and section references to the portions of the prior EIR containing the analysis of that effect.
-The brief explanation shall also indicate whether the prior EIR included any mitigation measures to substantially lessen that effect and whether those measures have been incorporated into the infill project.
+The brief explanation shall also indicate whether the prior EIR included any mitigation measures to substantially lessen that effect and whether those measures have been incorporated into the infill project. - 5) If the infill project would cause a significant adverse effect that either is specific to the project or project site and was not analyzed in a prior EIR, or is more significant than what was analyzed in a prior EIR, the lead agency must determine whether uniformly applicable development policies or standards that have been adopted by the lead agency, or city or county, would substantially mitigate that effect.
+If so, the checklist shall explain how the infill project's implementation of the uniformly applicable development policies will substantially mitigate that effect.
+That effect of the infill project is not subject to CEQA if the lead agency makes a finding, based upon substantial evidence, that the development policies or standards will substantially mitigate that effect.